jotux/C_standards/readme.md

 #### 2.6 switch statements

 Switch statements are to have the case statements indented one level out from the switch.
 Fall-throughs must be clearly documented.
-Every case statement must contain a default case.
+A default case is recommended but not required.

 >Example 2.6a - A switch statement with multiple cases including a fall-through